TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

         },
         'handlers': {
             'file':{
-                # The values below are popped from this dictionary and
+                # The values below are popped kutoka this dictionary and
                 # used to create the handler, set the handler's level and
                 # its formatter.
                 '()': owned_file_handler,